What Date is 60 Days From Today?

 roughly two months

 Sixty days is the workhorse of medium-term deadlines.
-It's the most common window for insurance claim disputes, mortgage foreclosure pre-notices, and the standard contestation window for most financial statements.
+It's the most common window for service reviews, account notices, and structured document review windows.
 Sixty days is long enough to actually investigate and gather documents but short enough to force the matter to a head.

 Common Uses for a 60-Day Window